AriBinyamin/Queues-Java/README.md

 # Queues-Java
 In this project from a previous semster, I created a Queue implementation in Java.
-I coded a queue for and Array Based queue as well as a Linked List Based queue.
+I coded a queue for an Array Based queue as well as a Linked List Based queue.